Updated: 02 January 2016

 Meet at the Piratours booth at the tourist port in Ushuaia from where you’ll be shuttled, along with a bilingual guide.
 The trip is roughly ninety minutes one way; the first part of the journey is along Highway 3 east of Ushuaia for about forty kilometers and the last forty are on a secondary gravel road to the Harberton Ranch.
 The end-of-the-world mountainscapes are stunning.
 Trip includes a 45-minute bilingual tour of a fish and bird museum at the ranch.
 Also includes a pair of stops at scenic points.

 Cost: Tour (round-trip transport and island visit) 450 ARS (approx 90 USD/67 EUR), plus 60 ARS (12 USD/9 EUR) Harberton Ranch admission.
 Remember that Argentina’s current high rate of inflation will render these figures almost meaningless within a matter of months, but the USD or EUR figures should remain relatively accurate.
 Never mind though, it’s worth every peso.
+Because unlike the penguins, you probably won’t ever be returning.

 And finally, a 24-shot gallery: